Hasselblad: H2

 Hasselblad has built into the H2 cross-platform camera a new single-battery operation of the camera with the new Ixpress CFH digital back, offering one on/off switch and one operating system, facilitating streamlined, integrated operation.
 With existing digital backs already in the market, the H2 delivers the exact functionality of the H1.
 The H2 camera was discontinued in October 2007.

 H2D

 2nd generation integrated DSLR.
 First Hasselblad camera to shoot to new Raw format called the 3FR.
 Conversions to 3F files could be done in Flexcolor or Phocus.

-Can utilize a CF card.
+Can use a CF card.
 No longer necessary to shoot to an Image Bank via link cable.
 Firewire 800 capable.
 New metering patterns to match the larger sensors.
 A new lithium ion 1,850 mAh battery was introduced that would power both the H2D body and digital back.

 H2F

 The H2F can be used either as a film camera or as a digital camera when mated with a Hasselblad CF31, CF22, CF22 MS, CF39, or CF39 MS back.
 It is completely identical to the H2, but this camera was created to "lock out" other digital back providers from the H-series platform.
 The H2F is compatible with all of the H lenses, including the HCD 24mm, HCD 28mm, and the new HCD 35-90mm zoom lens.